minekube/connect/.web/docs/blog/gate-lite.md

 ### Limited Layer 3 and 4 protection

 Gate Lite operates on the [application layer](https://en.wikipedia.org/wiki/OSI_model) of the network, providing protection for the backend server against attacks on the [network and transport layers](https://en.wikipedia.org/wiki/OSI_model).
 Gate Lite operates on the application layer of the network, providing protection for the backend server against attacks on the network and transport layers.
-This ensures that your server is secure and your data is safe.
+This ensures that your server is secure.

 Attacks against Minecraft servers and networks are most commonly aimed at layers 3 and 4, as they are relatively simple to execute and can be used against almost any other internet service.
 These attacks aim to consume the server's bandwidth.
 However, if the server running Gate Lite has sufficient bandwidth and a functional layer 3 and 4 DDoS protection, it becomes challenging to attack the backend server.
 More information will be provided later.

 **To ensure security, we recommend that access to the backend server be limited to Gate Lite only.**

 **Technical explanation:**
 Gate Lite operates on [layer 7 of the OSI model](https://en.wikipedia.org/wiki/OSI_model) and routes connections based on the hostname or domain in the [handshake packet](https://wiki.vg/Protocol#Handshaking).
-If the incoming connection is only on layer 4 and the handshake packet doesn't exist, Gate Lite will drop the connection.
-If the incoming connection is only on layer 4 and the handshake packet doesn't exist, Gate Lite will drop the connection.
-However, this ensures that only valid connections reach the backend, improving security and efficiency.
+If the incoming connection is only on layer 4 and the handshake packet doesn't exist, Gate Lite will drop the connection because it doesn't follow the Minecraft protocol.
+This ensures that only valid connections reach the backend, improving security and efficiency.

 As I mentioned earlier, the most common attacks are aimed at layers 3 and 4, with the goal of overwhelming the victim's bandwidth.
 However, if the server running Gate Lite has functional layer 3 and 4 attack protection, it can reduce incoming bandwidth and prevent it from filling up the server's available bandwidth.
 This means that your backend servers will be well protected against such attacks, even if they lack adequate protection.
 Gate Lite is an excellent choice for servers with limited resources.
 You can rest assured that it will perform effectively, even on less powerful servers.
-We will provide more information on this soon.
+We will provide more information on this later.

 #### DDoS protection services